k906506/k906506/README.md

 <!-- Your title -->
-## Hi, I'm Dohyeon Ko, Junior in CNU.
+## Hi, I'm Dohyeon Ko, Senior in CNU.

 <!-- Talking about you -->
 **Talking about me :**